skoolkid/skoolkit/sphinx/source/commands.rst

   Options:
     --audio               Show beeper delays.
     --ay                  Capture AY audio (when writing a WAV file).
+    --ay-mode MODE        Set AY mode to ABC, ACB or MONO (the default).
     --ay-res T            Set AY sampling resolution to this many T-states (default: 622).
     --beeper              Capture beeper audio (when used with --ay).